NX-AI/xlstm/README.md

 ## Citation

-If you use this codebase, or otherwise find our work valuable, pleace cite the xLSTM paper:
+If you use this codebase, or otherwise find our work valuable, please cite the xLSTM paper:
 ```
 @article{xlstm,
   title={xLSTM: Extended Long Short-Term Memory},